davxy/datawok-posts/posts/discrete-logarithm.md

 The protocol can be made non-interactive by modifying the challenge step.

-In this case the challenge value is obtained from a technique known as **[Fiat-Shamir Heuristic](https://en.wikipedia.org/wiki/Fiat-Shamir_heuristic)**.
+The challenge value is obtained from a technique known as **[Fiat-Shamir Heuristic](https://en.wikipedia.org/wiki/Fiat-Shamir_heuristic)**.
-In practice is computed as the output of a cryptographic hash function.
+In practice, is computed as the output of a cryptographic hash function.

     c = H(y || r)